 The time and date the test was performed

 The control and test methods employed

-The comparison with commissioning or subsequent LEV test reports, where available
+The comparison with commissioning or subsequent test reports, where available

 Technical performance includes: